ramanktalwar/pyNBS/README.md

 [pyNBS.py](./pyNBS.py) contains the functions for network propagation and stratification.

-[pyNBS_cookbook.ipynb](./pyNBS_cookbook.ipynb) shows an example to stratify TCGA Lung Adenocarcinoma patients from a Mutation Annotation Format (MAF) files.
+[pyNBS_cookbook.ipynb](./pyNBS_cookbook.ipynb) shows an example to stratify TCGA Lung Adenocarcinoma patients from a Mutation Annotation Format (MAF) file.

 [label2coxph.R](./label2coxph.R) is the code for survival analysis.